profesorfalken/jSensors/README.md

 You only have to create in your classpaht a file with the name _jsensors.properties_.

-For the moment (v1.0-PreAlfa) the only modificable parameters (and its default values) are:
+For the moment the only modificable parameters (and its default values) are:

-    # Used for unit testing
+    # Test mode
+    # REAL: test on real hardware
+    # STUB: use simulated/hardcoded results to test
     testMode=REAL
-    stubFile=stubFileName
+    # Stub Content
+    # string value of the simulated results
+    stubContent=""
     # Debug mode
     # If activated it logs in console all retrieved details
     debugMode=false

 #### Override config element for one request ####

 When performing a request we can easily override config elements: